prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 #### Prebid Standard Parameter Locations

-There are a number of important values that a publisher expects to handled in a standard way across all Prebid.js adapters:
+There are a number of important values that a publisher expects to be handled in a standard way across all Prebid.js adapters:

 {: .table .table-bordered .table-striped }
 | Parameter | Description                                   | Example               |